DHoffm/Bootstrap-editor/README.md

 Be aware that there is no auto conversion of your preexisting article content to bootstrapped content!

-##Demo
-You can test the latest gridmanager editor here: http://neokoenig.github.io/jQuery-gridmanager/

-A joomla 3 demo page is available here: http://editor.profilpr.de

 ##Tested Templates/Frameworks

 This plugin was tested with the following template frameworks: